llpeterson/direct/access.md

 public spaces, most of us connect to the Internet over an *access* or *broadband* service that we buy from an ISP.
-This section describes two such technologies: *Passive Optical Networks* (PON), commonly referred to as fiber-to-the-home or fiber-to-the-premises, and *Cellular Networks* that connect our mobile devices.
+This section describes two such technologies: *Passive Optical Networks* (PON), commonly referred to as fiber-to-the-home, and *Cellular Networks* that connect our mobile devices.
 In both cases, the networks are multi-access (like Ethernet and Wi-Fi), but as we will see, their approach to mediating access is quite different.

 To set a little more context, ISPs (often a Telco or Cable company) typically operate a national backbone, and connected to the periphery